 The provisions of By-law 14.3 stipulate that a student-athlete entering a NCAA Division I or II member institution must meet certain requirements to be eligible for financial aid awarded by the institution or to practice and compete on an intercollegiate team during the first year of attendance.
-This information can be obtained through the counselors.
-All students who are potential college athletes must register with the NCAA or NAIA Clearinghouse.
-For details see eligibilitycenter.org or playnaia.org.
+Information regarding NCAA and NAIA can be found at eligibilitycenter.org or playnaia.org.